Preparations for Quantum Simulations of Quantum Chromodynamics in 1+1 Dimensions: (II) Single-Baryon $\beta$-Decay in Real Time: Beta -Decay in 1+1 Dimensions: Finite L and Non-zero Spatial Lattice Spacing

-As quantum simulations provide observables directly in Minkowski space, understanding the finite-volume and non-zero lattice spacing artifacts requires a similar but different analysis than in Euclidean space.
-While the method used in Euclidean space of determining S-matrix elements for scattering processes from energy eigenvalues can still be applied, Minkowski space simulations will also allow for a direct evaluation of scattering processes, removing some of the modeling that remains in Euclidean-space calculations.\footnote{ For example, the energies of states in different volumes are different and so the elements of the scattering matrix are constrained over a range of energies and not at one single energy, and apriori unknown interpolations are modeled. } Neglecting electroweak interactions beyond $\beta$-decay means that the final state leptons are non-interacting (plane-waves when using periodic boundary conditions), and therefore the modifications to the density of states due to interactions, as encapsulated within the L\"{u}scher formalism, are absent.
+As quantum simulations provide observables directly in Minkowski space, understanding the finite-volume and non-zero lattice spacing artifacts requires a similar but different analysis than in Euclidean space.\footnote{Estimates of such effects in model 1+1 dimensional simulations can be found in Ref.~\cite{PhysRevD.103.014506}.} While the method used in Euclidean space of determining S-matrix elements for scattering processes from energy eigenvalues can still be applied, Minkowski space simulations will also allow for a direct evaluation of scattering processes, removing some of the modeling that remains in Euclidean-space calculations.\footnote{ For example, the energies of states in different volumes are different, and so the elements of the scattering matrix are constrained over a range of energies and not at one single energy, and {\it a priori} unknown interpolations are modeled. } Neglecting electroweak interactions beyond $\beta$-decay means that the final state leptons are non-interacting (plane-waves when using periodic boundary conditions), and therefore the modifications to the density of states due to interactions, as encapsulated within the L\"{u}scher formalism, are absent.

 With Hamiltonian evolution of a system described within a finite-dimensional Hilbert space, the persistence amplitude of the initial state coupled to final states via the weak Hamiltonian will be determined by the sum over oscillatory amplitudes.
 For a small number of final states, the amplitude will return to unity after some finite period of time.
 As the density of final states near the energy of the initial state becomes large, there will be cancellations among the oscillatory amplitudes, and the persistence probability will begin to approximate the ``classic" exponential decay over some time interval.
 This time interval will extend to infinity as the density of states tends to a continuous spectrum.
 It is important to understand how to reliably extract an estimate of the decay rate, with a quantification of systematic errors, from the amplitudes measured in a quantum simulation.
 This is the subject of future work, but here a simple model will be used to demonstrate some of the relevant issues.